Spooks (TV series): Locations

 The availability and iconic status of certain London landmarks made them popular locations throughout production.
-Exterior shots of Thames House, the headquarters of MI5 were used in many episodes to establish the location of scenes.
+Exterior shots of Thames House, the headquarters of MI5 were used in many episodes to establish the location.
 However, due to the security risks involved with filming such a location, London's Freemasons' Hall was used for scenes where actors were entering or leaving the building, and for some internal locations.
 This same location was later used as Thames House in Torchwood: Children of Earth.
 Establishing shots of the SIS Building were also used for scenes involving members of the Secret Intelligence Service or MI6.
 Other landmarks commonly used included the London Underground, and the Millennium Bridge.
-Many scenes are filmed in and around the Docklands, especially Canary Wharf, Rotherhithe, London Bridge and Greenwich (including The Old Royal Naval College) area as well as the More London development.
+Many scenes are filmed in and around the Docklands, especially Canary Wharf, Rotherhithe, London Bridge and Greenwich (including The Old Royal Naval College), as well as the More London development.
 Some of the army barracks were filmed at Merchant Taylors' School, Northwood.

 Broadcast and release

 The series was filmed on Super 16, rather than the more commonly used digital alternatives.
 Episodes were originally aired with no credits on BBC One, a choice made to maintain an atmosphere of the anonymity of real-life spies and the drama of each episode.
-Prior to series nine, the subsequent episode was aired on BBC Three one week ahead of its BBC One showing (the first and last episode were only shown on BBC One).
+Prior to series nine, each subsequent episode was aired on BBC Three one week ahead of its BBC One showing (the first and last episode were shown only on BBC One).
 BBC Three airings included a brief credit sequence following the trailer and before the Kudos and BBC logos.
-The entire 86 episodes were made available free-to-view on the BBC iPlayer in April 2020, during the Coronavirus "stay at home" period.
+The entire 86 episodes were made available free-to-view on the BBC iPlayer in April 2020.

 International broadcast

 The series is a popular export, syndicated to more than 26 countries.
-However, it has struggled for popularity in some areas, notably the United States; two of the three channels to have broadcast Spooks in the US pulled the show during the fourth series due to low viewing figures.
-Due to the racist connotations of the term Spooks in some countries, international broadcasts are often renamed.
+However, it has struggled for popularity in some, notably the United States: two of the three channels to have broadcast Spooks in the US pulled the show during the fourth series due to low viewing figures.
+Because of the potentially racist connotations of the term Spooks in some countries, international broadcasts are often renamed.